morvayd/Ollama-Chat-App/README.md

 # Ollama-Chat-App
 100% Local on-prem AI!
-No cloud needed (execpt for the initial model downloading).
-All remains local, no internet required for AI chat!
+No cloud needed (except for the initial model downloading).
+All data remains local, no internet required for AI chat!
+Secure!!

 This python app was developed utilizing Python 3.13.7
   - Testing occurred on Windows 11, MacOS 15.3.1 and Linux Mint 22.04.